TRIMETHOPRIM

 Disease/Condition Glossary

-Bacterial infection occurs when harmful bacteria grow in the body and causes illness.
+Bacterial infection occurs when harmful bacteria grow in the body and cause illness.
 It can infect any part of the body and multiply very quickly.
-Bacteria occur in three basic shapes: spherical, rod and spiral-shaped.
-Bacteria may be gram-positive (have thick cell wall) or gram-negative (do not have a cell wall).
-Some common symptoms of a bacterial infection include cough, fever and tiredness.
+Bacteria occur in three basic shapes: spherical, rod, and spiral-shaped.
+Bacteria may be gram-positive (have thick cell walls) or gram-negative (do not have a cell wall).
+Some common symptoms of a bacterial infection include cough, fever, and tiredness.

 Cystitis is an infection of the urinary tract caused by bacteria.
 It causes an inflammation of the bladder.